eladnava/mailgen/README.md

 ## Custom Themes

+We use [ejs](http://ejs.co/) under the hood to inject the e-mail body you provide into the theme.

 If you want to create your own custom theme, it's a good idea to base off of the [`themes/default.html`](https://github.com/eladnava/mailgen/blob/master/themes/default.html) file, or at least copy the variable injection logic from it.

-We use [ejs](http://ejs.co/) under the hood to inject the `body` you provide into the theme file.

-When you've got your theme file ready, initialize the package by providing the path to it as follows:
+When you've got your theme ready, initialize the package by providing the path to it as follows:

 ```js
 var path = require('path');